Kosmas the Aetolian

-Kosmas the Aetolian, sometimes Cosmas the Aetolian or Patrokosmas "Father Kosmas" (Κοσμᾶς ὁ Αἰτωλός, Kosmas Etolos; born between 1700 and 1714 – died 1779), was a monk in the Greek Orthodox Church.
+Kosmas the Aetolian, sometimes Cosmas the Aetolian or Patrokosmas "Father Kosmas" (Κοσμᾶς ὁ Αἰτωλός, Kosmas Etolos; c.
+1714 – 24 August 1779) was a monk, who is venerated as a saint in the Eastern Orthodox Church.
 He is recognized as one of the originators of the twentieth-century religious movements in Greece.
 He is also noted for his prophesies.

 Saint Kosmas, the "Equal to the Apostles," was officially proclaimed a Saint by the Orthodox Church of Constantinople on 20 April 1961 under the tenure of Ecumenical Patriarch Athenagoras.
 His feast day is celebrated on 24 August, the date of his martyrdom.

 Life

 Kosmas was born in the Greek village of Mega Dendron near the town of Thermo in the region of Aetolia.
 He studied Greek and theology before becoming a monk after a trip to Mount Athos, where he also attended the local Theological Academy.

 After two years Kosmas left Athos.
 He studied rhetoric in Constantinople for a time.
-In 1760 he was authorized by Patriarch Serapheim II (who had marked anti-Ottoman tendencies) to begin missionary tours in the villages of Thrace – later extended to what would form the areas of both West Greece and Northern Greece.
+In 1760 he was authorized by Patriarch Serapheim II (who had marked anti-Ottoman tendencies) to begin missionary tours in the villages of Thrace – later extended to what would form the areas of both Western Greece and Northern Greece.
 The Patriarch had reportedly been worried at the increasing rate of Christians converting to Islam in these areas.

 Over sixteen years, Kosmas established many church schools in villages and towns.
 He called upon Christians to establish schools and learn Biblical Koine Greek, so that they might understand the Scriptures better and generally educate themselves.

 After the Orlov Revolt of 1770 in the Peloponnese (which was provoked by the Orlov brothers with the support of Catherine II of the Russian Empire), Kosmas started to preach in what is now Southern Albania, then under the rule of Ahmet Kurt Pasha, governor of the Pashalik of Berat.

 His preachings had aroused the opposition of the rich and powerful and others who felt their position threatened, such as the kotsampasides (Greek "village elders" whose power and influence was bound up with Ottoman power).